telerik/ajax-docs/api/client/args/Telerik.Web.UI.RadComboBoxItemCancelEventArgs.md

 ## Methods

-###  get_text
+###  get_item

-Returns the text from the input of the RadComboBox.
+Returns the item that is about to be selected/checked from the RadComboBox list.

 #### Parameters

 #### Returns

-`String` - the text from the input of the RadComboBox
+`Telerik.Web.UI.RadComboBoxItem` - the the item about to be selected/checked from the RadComboBox list.

 ### get_domEvent